mdn/content/files/en-us/webassembly/understanding_the_text_format/index.md

 For working with strings and other more complex data types we use `memory`, which can be created in either the WebAssembly or JavaScript, and shared between environments (more recent versions of WebAssembly can also use [Reference types](#reference_types)).

 In WebAssembly, `memory` is just a large contiguous, mutable array of raw bytes, that can grow over time (see [linear memory](https://webassembly.github.io/spec/core/intro/overview.html?highlight=linear+memory) in the specification).
-WebAssembly contains instructions like `i32.load` and `i32.store` for reading and writing bytes between the stack and any location in the memory.
+WebAssembly contains [memory instructions](/en-US/docs/WebAssembly/Reference/Memory) like [`i32.load`](/en-US/docs/WebAssembly/Reference/Memory/Load) and [`i32.store`](/en-US/docs/WebAssembly/Reference/Memory/Store) for reading and writing bytes between the stack and any location in a memory.

 From JavaScript's point of view, it's as though memory is all inside one big growable {{jsxref("ArrayBuffer")}}.
 JavaScript can create WebAssembly linear memory instances via the [`WebAssembly.Memory()`](/en-US/docs/WebAssembly/JavaScript_interface/Memory) interface and export them to a memory instance, or access a memory instance created within the WebAssembly code and exported.
 JavaScript `Memory` instances have a [`buffer`](/en-US/docs/WebAssembly/JavaScript_interface/Memory/buffer) getter, which returns an `ArrayBuffer` that points at the whole linear memory.

-Memory instances can also grow, for example via the [`Memory.grow()`](/en-US/docs/WebAssembly/JavaScript_interface/Memory/grow) method in JavaScript or `memory.grow` in the WebAssembly.
+Memory instances can also grow, for example via the [`Memory.grow()`](/en-US/docs/WebAssembly/JavaScript_interface/Memory/grow) method in JavaScript or [`memory.grow`](/en-US/docs/WebAssembly/Reference/Memory/Grow) in the WebAssembly.
 Since `ArrayBuffer` objects can't change size, the current `ArrayBuffer` is detached and a new `ArrayBuffer` is created to point to the newer, bigger memory.

-Note that when you create the memory you need to define both the initial size and the maximum size to which the memory can grow.
+Note that when you create the memory you need to define both the initial size, and the maximum size to which the memory can grow.
 WebAssembly will attempt to reserve the maximum size you have requested, and if it is able to do so, it can grow the buffer more efficiently in future.
 Even if it can't allocate the maximum size now, it may still be able to grow later.
 The method will only fail if it cannot allocate the _initial_ size.

 > **Note:** Originally WebAssembly only allowed one memory per module instance.
 > You can now have [multiple_memories](#multiple_memories) when supported by the browser.